jnelson180/getDominos/README.md

 ##### myCard.js

 Currently all of the files above are filled with placeholder data.
+These files are excluded by the .gitignore so as long as you leave them with the same filenames, your data *should* not be added in with your commit.
+Please verify that for yourself before committing if you fork this repo.